statikbe/deployer-tasks/README.md

 composer require --dev statikbe/deployer-tasks
 ```

 Or use our bitbucket images which already have this package installed.
+If you update this package, please rebuild the bitbucket Docker images so the new changes are usable in the CI/CD pipelines.

 ## Usage